 We know that around the world, 2.2. billion people have a visual impairment – that’s a quarter of the world’s population.
 It is estimated that 75% of all blindness is avoidable.
 That means millions of people around the world are needlessly blind because they can’t get simple surgery or treatment that could save their sight.
-And too often, if you live in a poor community, like over half the population does in Pakistan, who do not know how to support those with blindness, going blind means losing your chance to go to school, earn a living or live independently.
+And too often, if you live in a poor community, going blind means losing your chance to go to school, earn a living or live independently.
 In poorer communities, those with disabilities or visual impairments are often isolated, neglected and treated as outsiders.
-It is difficult for those in poorer communities to understand how to empower and include those that are blind into society.
-It is also can be difficult to create adjustments and changes within society to provide ease to those struggling.

-Qualified eye specialist doctors, surgeons and techniques provide excellent medical care and conduct cataract surgeries, helping to restore sight of hundreds of people each day.
-Our hospital is fully-equipped with excellent medical machinery and equipment including a Retinoscope, Lensometry, A-Scan, Operating microscope and a 78-D lens.
+Our hospital is fully-equipped with excellent medical machinery and equipments including a Retinoscope, Lensometry, A-Scan, Operating microscope and a 78-D lens.
 We have over 17 members of qualified staff.

-“One shopkeeper in my street told me about free eye surgeries in AMWT’s hospital, initially I couldn’t believe that how any hospital can do 100% free surgery but then I asked my wife to come with me to the hospital and Alhumdulillah we had great experience here.
+He told us: “One shopkeeper in my street told me about free eye surgeries in AMWT’s hospital, initially I couldn’t believe that how any hospital can do 100% free surgery but then I asked my wife to come with me to the hospital and Alhumdulillah we had a great experience here.
 They treated my right eye and I will come again after 3-4 months for left eye InshaAllah.